 by Kiranpreet Basra

 Amongst the fears of moving across the pond, we also fear if we are going to make friends.
 This is one of the things I was most worried about as without friends, the experience would be very lonely.
-However, I assure you, it is much easier to make friends than you would expect!
+However, I assure you, it is much easier to making friends abroad than you would expect!

-The second way to befriend international students is when you first arrive at the uni.
+The second way to make friends with international students abroad is when you first arrive at the uni.
 There will be “Freshers Week” which has a bunch of activities and parties you can attend to help get familiar around campus and the city, as well as make new friends.
 For my first week at Leicester, we had a few lectures surrounding the law school and what to expect, this was a great way for me to put faces to names that I had read in the chat.
 The friends that I made from the chat agreed to go together to these lectures so we would all have someone to sit with, I suggest doing this as well, so you don’t feel so overwhelmed.

 The third way which can help you to make friends are tutorial groups.
 At Leicester we have tutorials for each class every 2 weeks, the tutorial groups consist of 5-8 people and they’re all in the same program.
 This meaning that my group members are all Canadian and in the 2 year JD Pathway program as well.
 These are people that you see so often and end up befriending.
 One of my now really good friends is from my tutorial group and I couldn’t be more thankful for that.